-The table below identifies the drinking water outlets that tested above the 15 μ g/l for lead, the actual lead level, and what temporary remedial action the Warren Township School District has taken to reduce the levels of lead at these locations.
-Following remediation, all identified sites will be tested again.
+The table below identifies the drinking water outlets that originally tested above the 15 μ g/l for lead, the actual lead levels from November and March, and what actions will be taken moving forward.

-Sample Location First Draw Result in μg/l (ppb) Interim Remedial Action Taken Follow-Up Actions Planned Angelo L. Tomaso School Room 14 Water Fountain ID # 18-T-B-Rm14 22 Disconnected water service, replaced bubbler, took water fountain out of service, identified alternate sources of water for students Conduct follow-up testing Angelo L. Tomaso School Room 6 Water Fountain ID # 48-T-SB-Rm6 30 Disconnected water service, took water fountain out of service, identified alternate sources of water for students Replace valve assembly, conduct follow-up testing
+Sample Location First Draw Result in μg/l (ppb) November First Draw Result in μg/l (ppb) March Original Remedial Action Taken Follow-Up Actions Planned Angelo L. Tomaso School Room 14 Water Fountain ID # 18-T-B-Rm14 22 4 Disconnected water service, replaced bubbler, took water fountain out of service, identified alternate sources of water for students Return to service.
+Angelo L. Tomaso School Room 6 Water Fountain ID # 48-T-SB-Rm6 30 42 Disconnected water service, took water fountain out of service, identified alternate sources of water for students Remove water fountain.
+Continue to use alternate sources of water for students.

-The table below identifies the non-drinking water outlets that tested above the 15 μ g/l for lead, the actual lead level, and what temporary remedial action the Warren Township School District has taken to reduce the levels of lead at these locations.
+The table below identifies the non-drinking water outlets that tested above the 15 μ g/l for lead, the actual lead level, and what remedial action the Warren Township School District has taken to reduce the levels of lead at these locations.